benjaminkitt/serverless-microservice-guide/guide/step-6.md

-# Write the Lambda function part 1 - node-readability
+# Step 6 - Write the Lambda function part 1 - node-readability

 You'll use the [node-readability](https://github.com/luin/readability) library to fetch the html at the URL and simplify it before converting it to markdown.